Feds: Ex-Con At Morris County Pharmacy Bribed Doc For Prescription Referrals

 Raju, formerly of Clifton, had finished serving three years probation following a 2016 conviction for distributing oxycodone without prescriptions.

-Raju was caught running what state prosecutors said was a racket with Vincent Esposito, a former doctor turned local councilman who took a guilty plea and cooperated against Raju.
+Raju was caught running what state prosecutors said was a racket with Vincent Esposito, a former doctor turned local councilman who took a guilty plea and cooperated against him.

-Federal agents had first pursued that case but turned it over to state authorities.

-Raju lost his pharmacist’s license in that case but was hired at the Morris County pharmacy to coordinate prescription deliveries and solicit business, among other duties.
+Raju lost his pharmacist’s license in that case and was later hired at the Morris County pharmacy to coordinate prescription deliveries and solicit business, among other duties.

 While in that job, Raju “worked with other pharmacy personnel to pay kickbacks and bribes to a doctor’s employee in exchange for receiving numerous prescriptions from that doctor’s Jersey City office,” Acting U.S. Attorney Rachel A. Honig said Wednesday.